 Frequently Asked Questions

-The cost of Camp varies from camp to camp.
+The cost of camp varies depending on the type of camp session the camper will be signed up for.
 All prices are listed on this website and in our summer camp brochures.
 The cost of camp includes everything: food, programming, group picture, snacks, t-shirt, picture; your camper will not need any money at camp.

 How do I register my camper for camp?